 Projects: IVHQ has a wide range of volunteer abroad projects available in Ecuador, including Teaching English, Street Children Work, School Support, Kindergarten, Summer Project and NGO Support.

-Picked by: Ben
+Picked by: Brigitte

 Why: Dramatic landscapes, world-class outdoor activities and a rich cultural heritage - Nepal has it all.
 Volunteers can explore the history and bustle of old Kathmandu on one day and soak up the mountainous scenery of Pokhara the next, all while enjoying the hospitality and kindness that Nepal is famous for.
 A country on the rebuild, there has never been a better time to offer your energy to supporting incredible local projects doing great work in the community.